Raoul1808/DynamicTrackSpeed/README.md

 The mod is made to be as simple to use as possible.
 You will need:
 - A text editor
-- The chart (an the chart's file name)
+- The chart (and the chart's file name)

-To get started adding speed triggers, open your customs directory and create a new file with the same name as the SRTB file you want to add speed triggers do, but end it with the `.speeds` extension.
+To get started adding speed triggers, open your customs directory and create a new file with the same name as the SRTB file you want to add speed triggers to, but end it with the `.speeds` extension.

 For example if you want to add triggers to `NULCTRL.srtb`, create a new file called `NULCTRL.speeds` **right next to `NULCTRL.srtb`**.
 They must be in the same directory.